 How to burp your baby.

 Burping your baby can help relieve gas pains caused by crying or feeding.
-There are several ways to do it, including with baby on your shoulder and with
+There are several ways to do it, including with baby on your shoulder and with baby in your lap.

 How to swaddle your baby.